 To install these types of wiring connectors, a stripping tool is used to expose the twisted pairs of wires from the cable, which are then positioned into the appropriate slots on the terminal plug.
 The connector is then crimped to the cable using a crimping tool.

 Coaxial Cable Connectors

-To install a BNC connector, a stripping tool is used to remove protective shields from the cable.
+To install a BNC connector, use a stripping tool to remove protective shields from the cable.
 The connector is pushed onto the end and then squeezed around the conductive material using a special compression crimper.

 Twist-on F-connectors are also available for making quick and easy repairs to TV equipment without the need for special tools.

-USB cables are perhaps most familiar to the majority of people.
-Universal Serial Bus connectors typically join external devices to a personal computer or for mobile phone charging.
+USB connectors are the most familiar to the majority of people.
+USB (Universal Serial Bus) connectors typically join external devices to a personal computer or are used for mobile phone charging.
 There are adapters that will allow an Ethernet cable to connect directly to a USB port, though this type of setup would be a temporary solution for networking.

 Fiber optic connectors require different types of connectors from those used with coax or twisted-pair cables, such as CAT5e.
 These types of connectors in networking must align glass fibers with precision to allow for communication.
 If you choose to use optical cable over twisted pair Ethernet, you may need to install a special adapter in your computer to utilize various fiber optic cable connector types.

 The type of wiring connector used depends on the style of jack in the peripheral device.